S-ROLL/notebook.language/docs/speaking/part1/idea1.md

         - ``*``: the better part of ``x`` years/months.
 - ``Responsibility``.

+!!! example
+    I'm currently a sophomore in maths field at SG university.
+I’ve been studying here for the good 2 years.
+While it’s been challenging, it’s also been rewarding.
+I feel so fortunate to be focused on a field I’m passionate about.

 ### What is a typical day of your work/study? (*)

+!!! example
+    My days are hectic with a heavy workload, it often leaving me exhausted ``ig'zɔ:stid``.
+I usually burn the midnight oil to keep up, which is draining.
+But as a morning person, I'm full of energy to getting things done early in the day.
+By evening, the peaceful vibe helps me feel unwind and relax.

 ### How do you go to school/work? (*)

+!!! example
+    There are a number of means of transportation, but the one I choose most often is the bus.
+I usually commute to school by bus because I care about the environment.
+It's perfect for a rainy day.
+However, that doesn't mean there is no room for comparison; taking the bus during rush hour can be really tiring, especially with the traffic jams.

 ### How do you feel after a day at school/work? (*)

+!!! example
+    After a day at school, I often feel burn out because of the heavy workload.
+My schedule is so hectic that I sometimes have to burn the midnight oil to keep it up.
+It’s exhausting, but at the same time, I feel so happy just knowing I’m getting through it.

 ### What do you like about your work/major? (*)
 - Dedicated/conscientious/supportive teachers, ``*``
     - ``*``: always try to explain the lessons **over and over again**.